IgniteUI/igniteui-docfx/en/components/grids_templates/column_resizing.md

 ```
 }

-Configuring and mixing the minimum and maximum column width values with the predefined column widths is also possible.
-If the values set for minimum and maximum are set to percentages, the respective column size will be limited to those exact sized similar to pixels.
+Mixing the minimum and maximum column width value types (pixels or percentages) is allowed.
+If the values set for minimum and maximum are set to percentages, the respective column size will be limited to those exact sizes similar to pixels.

-This means that the following configurations can de done:
+This means the following configurations are possible:

 @@if (igxName !== 'IgxHierarchicalGrid') {
 ```html